IMMNGS/PISys/README.md

-# PISys
+# Patient Information System

-PISys is a patient information system with a Flask backend and React frontend.
+Patient Information System is a Flask + React application for managing patient records, phenotype terms, variant findings, VCF uploads, and report generation.

-## Prerequisites
+## What it includes

-- Python 3.9+
-- Node.js + npm
-- MySQL server (local or remote)
+- Flask backend with MySQL persistence
+- React + TypeScript frontend built with Vite
+- Session authentication, CSRF protection, and audit logging
+- Patient, singleton, trio, HPO, disease-term, report, and insights workflows
+- Docker and Synology NAS deployment support

-## Environment configuration
+## Quick start

+### 1. Configure the environment

-Create a `.env` file in the project root (or copy from `.env.example` if present).
-The launchers use these defaults when values are missing:
+Copy `.env.example` to `.env` and fill in the database and secret values.
+The app uses these defaults when values are missing:

 - `MYSQL_HOST=localhost`
 - `MYSQL_PORT=3306`